u0d7i/wallace-toolbox-custom/README.md

 ## About

-Universal toolbox for KaiOS internal tweaking - 14 useful functions packed in one small app.
+Universal toolbox for KaiOS internal tweaking - 15 useful functions packed in one small app.

 Based on [LibWallace](https://gist.github.com/plugnburn/00fa61006513cdb0a12adf61a6e425e1) and several independent researches.

 ## Current version

-0.0.5
+0.0.6

 ## Current feature list

-- `1`: ADB root (needs Busybox for the operation, you may use [OmniBB](https://gitlab.com/suborg/omnibb) to install it if missing)
+- `1`: ADB root (requires Busybox for the operation, you may use [OmniBB](https://gitlab.com/suborg/omnibb) to install it if missing)
 - `2`: Call recording on/auto/off (works on KaiOS 2.5.2 and higher, tested on Nokia 2720 Flip and Nokia 800 Tough)
 - `3`: Install application package (OmniSD/GerdaPkg compatible, works when developer menu is enabled, tested on Nokias only)
 - `4`: Override TTL when tethering until reboot (Qualcomm devices only)